 Kitsap Transit operates several demand-response services that are open to the public.
-Some services have fixed stops and routes that they are able to deviate from, while others are only available by reservation.
-These services are described below.

-- Ride.

-• BI Ride: A deviated fixed-route service that operates on Bainbridge Island by both rider request and serving scheduled stops.

-• SK Ride: A demand-response service that operates in the McCormick Woods, Sunnyslope, Bremerton National Airport, Olympic View Industrial Park, The Ridge, and McCormick Meadows areas.

-• Kingston Ride: A demand-response service that operates in a service area around Kingston.

-• Kingston Fast Ferry Commuter Service: A demand-response service that operates in Hansville, Driftwood Keys, Gamblewood, Little Boston, Eglon, Jefferson Point, and President Point.

-• Purdy Connection: A deviated fixed-route service that makes scheduled stops at the Port Orchard Ferry Dock and the Purdy Park &

-• Nollwood Dial-a-Ride: A demand-response service that operates along Werner Road from Auto Center Boulevard to Nollwood Lane.

-• Southworth Ride Fast Ferry Commuter: A demand-response service to and from Southworth Ferry Terminal.
+Some services require the public to request rides at least 24 hours in advance, while others allow customers to use apps to locate buses in real time and request trips on demand.

+- BI Ride: The most popular of Kitsap Transit's On-Demand services, BI Ride operates on Bainbridge Island and accepts trip requests by phone or mobile app. - SK Ride: A demand-response service that operates in the McCormick Woods, Sunnyslope, Bremerton National Airport, Olympic View Industrial Park, The Ridge, and McCormick Meadows areas. - Kingston Ride: A demand-response service that operates in a service area around Kingston. - Kingston Fast Ferry Commuter Service: A demand-response service that operates in Hansville, Driftwood Keys, Gamblewood, Little Boston, Eglon, Jefferson Point, and President Point. - Purdy Connection: A demand-response service that makes scheduled stops at the Port Orchard Ferry Dock and the Purdy Park & Ride. - Nollwood Dial-a-Ride: A demand-response service that operates along Werner Road from Auto Center Boulevard to Nollwood Lane. - Southworth Ride Fast Ferry Commuter: A demand-response service to and from Southworth Ferry Terminal.

-Vanool, Carpool, Scoot
+Vanpool, Carpool, SCOOT

 - Vanpool: Kitsap Transit coordinates the county's vanpool program.
-Vanpool users live and work near each other and share the ride to and from work. - Carpool: Kitsap Transit registers carpools, allowing registered carpool vehicles access to reserved parking spaces, including free spaces at the Annapolis Ferry Dock. - SCOOT: Smart Commuter Option of Today (SCOOT) is a car-sharing program offered to people commuting to downtown Bremerton, to the Kitsap County Courthouse, and near Bainbridge Island City Hall, who do not drive alone to work.
+Vanpool users live and work near each other and share a vehicle to and from work. - Carpool: Kitsap Transit registers carpools, allowing registered carpool vehicles access to reserved parking spaces, including free spaces at the Annapolis Ferry Dock. - SCOOT: SCOOT is a car-sharing program targeted at commuters who don't drive alone to work and who work in downtown Bremerton, the Kitsap County Courthouse or downtown Bainbridge.